Parenting Time

 - alternating weeks living with each parent

-There can also be different arrangements for periods of time such as school breaks, summer vacations and any others days including birthdays, Christmas day and other special occasions.
-There are also many other aspects of parenting that can be covered in parenting arrangements including things such as:
+There are many other aspects of parenting that can be covered in parenting arrangements including things such as:

 - pick-up and drop-off when children move between homes